 But, while it is important to find your audience, what is most important is nurturing the people who support you, no matter how large that group is.
 They will become your biggest cheerleaders and best spokespersons.”

 If another independent business owner were to come up to you and ask you for your top three tips for carving out your own space in an online marketplace, what would you advise them?

-- "Stay singularly focused.
+“Stay singularly focused.
 As creatives, we often have many ideas and directions in which we want to go.
-However, if you want to carve out a niche, stay focused on one thing and work to learn everything you can about that topic.
+However, if you want to carve out a niche for your online course, stay focused on one thing and work to learn everything you can about that topic.
 Anticipate the questions and problems that your target audience faces, and provide the solution.
-Soon, you will become known for your topic, and people will seek you out for your unique expertise."
+Soon, you will become known for your topic, and people will seek you out for your unique expertise.”

 How has being a part of the Teachable community helped you and your business?

 “The path to online course creation was daunting!
 Even though I had a solid command of my topic, the learning curve was steep when it came to learning best practices for building and marketing my first online course.
 The Teachable community has been invaluable.
 At times, some of the other course creators have asked questions that I did not even think to ask.
 The questions themselves, not to mention the responses from the Teachable community leaders and other course creators, have sparked other ideas about how I might want to structure my course or add other resources that might benefit my students.”